De Kock refuses to take knee

 - What is taking the knee and why is it important?

-He said in June: "My reason?
+De Kock, who has previously declined to take a knee, said in June: "My reason?
 I'll keep it to myself.
 It's my own, personal opinion.

 "It's everyone's decision; no-one's forced to do anything, not in life.
 That's the way I see things."